 From 1999 to 2001 he was a Postdoctoral Researcher in Germany at the Institut fuer Regelungs und Steuerungstheorie (RST) at the Technische Universitaet Dresden with Prof. Dr.-Ing. habil.
 J. Rudolph.
 Since 2001 he has been a faculty member at the Department of Electrical and Computer Engineering at the University of Alberta, and currently holds the rank of Professor.
 From 2009 to 2010 he was a Visiting Professor and Alexander von Humboldt Research Fellow at the Instituts fuer Systemtheorie und Regelungstechnik (IST) at the Universitaet Stuttgart (directed by Prof. Dr.-Ing.
 Frank Allgoewer).

-Dr. Lynch is a member of IEEE and the Association for Unmanned Vehicle Systems International (AUVSI).
-He is a Professional Engineer in the province of Alberta and an Associate Editor of Control Engineering Practice (Elsevier).
+Dr. Lynch is a member of IEEE and is a Professional Engineer in the province of Alberta and an Associate Editor of Journal of Intelligent and Robotic Systems (Springer).

 Since it was founded by Prof. Alan F. lynch in 2001, the Applied Nonlinear Control Lab (ANCL) has researched the theory and application of nonlinear control.
 This field studies the analysis, prediction, and influence of systems described by nonlinear dynamics.
 These models capture complex behaviour for a broad range of applications.
 ANCL balances the derivation of nonlinear control theory with its application on test stands for experimental validation.